clrfx/wpdeolhonosplanos/wp-content/plugins/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.3.2 =
+* Cleaned up log table queries
+* Tweaked download handler headers
+* Tweaked logging
+* Limit UA to 200
+* Setcookie to prevent double logging
+* Addons page (disable using add_filter( 'dlm_show_addons_page', '__return_false' ); )

+= 1.3.1 =
+* Added some new hooks
+* FR and SR_RS updates

+= 1.3.0 =
+* Fix 0kb downloads in some hosting enviroments
+* Added button to delete logs
+* Fixed log page when no logs are present
+* FR and HU updates
+* Added dropdown for the default template option to make available templates more obvious
+* Added version-list and title templates

+= 1.2.0 =
+* Option to redirect to files only (do not force)
+* Fixed textdomains
+* HU translation by Győző Farkas
+* Fix dlm_upload folder when not using month/day upload folders.
+* Fix IP lookup
+* Resumable download support
+* Tweaked download handler

+= 1.1.2 =
+* HTTPS headers for IE fix
+* Italian locale

+= 1.1.1 =
+* Specify error statuses on wp_die messages e.g. 404 for missing files.
+* Moved DONOTCACHEPAGE

+= 1.1.0 =
+* Fixed admin notices
+* Added download link to admin 'file' column for copying and pasting
+* Farsi localisation
+* Wrapping content in a [download] shortcode will wrap it in a simple link.

 = 1.0.6 =
 * Hide taxonomies from nav menus